aviupadhyayula/viewbot/README.md

 -----
 - Clone this repository to your desktop; make sure to keep viewbot.py and the included chromedriver file in the same folder.
 - `python3 -m pip install selenium`
 - [Download](https://chromedriver.chromium.org/downloads "https://chromedriver.chromium.org/downloads") the version of chromedriver that matches your version of Google Chrome.
 The one included in the repository corresponds to Chrome version 93.
+If this doesn't correspond to your version of Chrome, replace it.

 Usage
 -----